Declaration

 Make sure your owners are informed early in the process.
 Encourage owner comment and participation.

-If the amendments are complex, form a governing documents committee.
+Form a governing documents committee.

 Communicate.
 Communicate.
 Communicate with your owners.
+Get out the vote!

-Establish a special meeting of members (owners) to review the material.
+Schedule a special meeting of members (owners) to review the material.

 Struggling to reach 67% (or other threshold)?
 Ask volunteers to engage owners individually via phone and email.
 It works!